blockprotocol/blockprotocol/rfcs/text/0428-type-inheritance-and-forking.md

 - We haven't specified how projecting/selecting properties of a supertype from a subtype instance is possible.
 It is an open question how we actually pick out the exact properties of a subtype to provide a valid supertype instance in embedding applications.
 - The current argument for not allowing cyclic type hierarchies mostly build on a feeling that type hierarchies shouldn't be too indirect/obfuscated, but there could be stronger arguments for allowing/disallowing it.
 - The decision to have type substitution between subtype and supertype does mean the extended types are restrictive in that they do not allow for removing/changing existing properties.
-Without a way to transform data between types, allowing overrides is not possible while keeping compatibility.
+Without a way to transform data between types (mappings), allowing overrides is not possible while keeping compatibility.

 # Future possibilities

 [future-possibilities]: #future-possibilities

-- The conservative way type extension is introduced in this PR allows for future work in the "data mapping" space to apply to type inheritance as well.
-Being able to map between entity types could enable a shared mapping for otherwise incompatible (as supertypes) entity types.
+- The conservative way type extension is introduced in this RFC allows for future work in the "data mapping" space to apply to type inheritance as well.
+Being able to map between entity types could enable a shared mapping for otherwise incompatible entity types.
 - Implementations of the upcoming "Structure-based Queries" RFC could benefit from some of the ground-work set out by this RFC, as the selection/projection of supertypes could be the basis of structure-based queries.